-Costs associated with maintaining computer software programs are recognised as an expense as incurred.
+The cost associated with maintaining computer software programs is recognised as an expense as incurred.
 The costs incurred do not relate to research.
 Costs that are directly associated with the production of identifiable and unique software products controlled by the Group, and that will probably generate economic benefits exceeding costs beyond one year, are recognised as intangible assets where the following criteria are met:

-- it is technically feasible to complete the software product so that it will be available for use; - management intends to complete the software product and use or sell it; - there is an ability to use or sell the software product; - it can be demonstrated how the software product will generate probable future economic benefits; - adequate technical, financial and other resources to complete the development and to use or sell the software product are available; and - the expenditure attributable to the software product during its development can be reliably measured.
+- it is technically feasible to complete the software product so that it will be available for use; - management intends to complete the software product and use or sell it; - there is an ability to use or sell the software product; - it can be demonstrated how the software product will generate probable future economic benefits;

+- adequate technical, financial and other resources to complete the development and to use or sell the software product are available; and - the expenditure attributable to the software product during its development can be reliably measured.

 Other development expenditures that do not meet these criteria are recognised as expenses as incurred.
 Development costs previously recognised as expenses are not recognised as assets in a subsequent period.
-Computer software development costs recognised as assets are amortised over their estimated useful lives.

 - (ii) Other intangible assets acquired are initially measured at cost.
 Internally generated assets, excluding capitalised development costs, are not capitalised and expenditure is recognised in the statement of comprehensive income in the year in which the expenditure is incurred. - (iii) The useful lives of the Group's intangible assets are assessed to be finite.
 Assets with finite lives are amortised over their useful lives and tested for impairment whenever there are indications that the assets may be impaired.
-Amortisation is recognised in the statement of comprehensive income on a straight-line basis for trademarks / patents and diminishing value method for software over the estimated useful life of the intangible asset, from the date it is available for use.
+Amortisation is recognised in the statement of comprehensive income on a straight line basis for patents and trademarks and diminishing value method for software over the estimated useful life of the intangible asset, from the date it is available for use.